tytydraco/yessleep/out/The_Longest_Shitest_Christmas_Night.md

 “Are you gonna make me go back out there myself?”

-“No. I think you should stay with m.
-It is safer for you.”
+“No. I think you should stay with me.
+It is safer for you”

 “Thanks a million.
 I really didn’t want to go alone again“